LinkedIn X-Ray: 3 Free Tools To Find Your Prospects

 The site also offers free x-ray search tools for other sites including Twitter, Dribble, and GitHub.
 And if you want to know more about booleans, you can spend some time reading through the free boolean search guide to learn how to take your x-ray searches to the next level.
 The website also has helpful information about other types of sourcing tools and popular options for each one.

-Some Key Takeaways for LinkedIn X-Ray Searches
+Key Takeaways for LinkedIn X-Ray Searches

 Now you have the tools and the background information to begin conducting LinkedIn x-ray searches to locate the companies or individuals you want to contact.
 Let’s review some of the key points we have learned about LinkedIn x-ray searches and why they are so beneficial: